Image excerpted from A Walk in the Park Ganesha Leads Doubting Thomasina Past the Obstacles to Love by Roe LiBretto

 You had to grab the machines by handles on their sides so they didn't slide off the table while they printed the merchandise.
 The machines were made of clear plastic.
 I saw all the parts moving inside the machines.
-Gears and cartridges and an arm that looked like a tattoo gun laying down the goop that made the merchandise.
-The only noise the machines made came when the merchandise was fully printed and the machine went ding like a bell as it spit its latest creation onto the conveyor belt that carried all the stuff away to shipping.
+Gears and cartridges and an arm looking like a tattoo gun, laying down the goop that made the merchandise.
+The only noise the machines made came when the merchandise was fully printed and the machine went ding like a bell as it spit its latest creation onto the conveyor belt carrying all the stuff away to shipping.
 Sometimes all the machines dinged at the same time and it sounded like a casino.

 The handles were made of metal.
 Smooth and curved like monkey bars.
 They were cold when you arrived in the morning.
 When your shift was over they were super warm.
 As warm as you.

 The machines shook like crazy because all the furniture in the compound was made of a weird material that looked like a gray marshmallow and felt like a pool noodle.
 Almost solid but not quite.
 The tables the machines sat on were made of it.
 The bedframes in our rooms were made of it.
 The walls.
 Even the floors.
 It made everything a feel unsteady and a little darker too.
 There were lights on everywhere but I had to squint to see all the time.
 The spongy stuff soaked up all the light.